ZONESTAR3D/Upgrade-kit-guide/Auto_Repeat_Printing/readme.md

 	+ **Z Heigth:** Move Z-axis to this height before removing the prints.
 	+ **Base Heigth:** Height of the base while used the print base. [**More about the print base**](#a)

-<h4> 2.
-Apply Automatic Printing function by adding gcode in slicing software.</h4>
+#### 2. Apply Automatic Printing function by adding gcode in slicing software.
 You can also add the below Gcode command in to the start Gcode of slicing software.

     M182 Sx Nxx Zxx Txx Lxx